ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

 Assigning a Display Script to a Screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If a scripts has a display, it needs to be assigned to telemetry screens.
 Once the script has been assigned to a screen, the script is accessed by doing a long press on the main OpenTX screen.
 Each long press will switch screens.
-Multiple scripts can be assigned to multliple screens.
+Multiple scripts can be assigned to multiple screens.

 On the TELEMETRY page, scroll down using the - button, and highlight the “None” entry next to “Screen 1.”
 Once “None” is highlighted, press ENT, then navigate the choices with the +/- buttons until “Script” appears.
 Press ENT to validate, then press - to move to the right (highlighting “- - -“).
 Press ENT and select your script (e.g. “screens”) using the +/- buttons, then press ENT to validate.
 The “screens” script handles the display capabilities.
 The Taranis LCD display should then look like this: